codingtn9/Simple-login-form/README.md

 - **Responsive Design:** Adapts seamlessly to all screen sizes. 📱💻
 - **Modern UI/UX:** Eye-catching and user-friendly interface. 🎨
 - **Customizable:** Easily tweak colors, fonts, and layout to match your style. 🖌️
-- **Validation Ready:** Built with placeholders and structure for future JavaScript validations. ✅

 ---